solana-foundation/developer-content/content/courses/program-optimization/lookup-tables.md

   );

-  // Log the transaction link for easy access console.log(`Transaction URL: ${getExplorerLink("tx",txid, "devnet")}`);
+  // Log the transaction link for easy access console.log(`Transaction URL: ${getExplorerLink("tx", txid, "devnet")}`);
 }

-main().catch((err) => console.error(err));
+main().catch(err => console.error(err));
 ```

-Notice that you create the transfer instructions with the full recipient address
+Even though we will create transfer instructions with full recipient addresses,
-even though we created a lookup table.
-That's because by including the lookup
-table in the versioned transaction, you tell the `web3.js` framework to replace
+the use of lookup tables allows the `@solana/web3.js` framework to optimize the
-any recipient addresses that match addresses in the lookup table with pointers
+transaction size.
+The addresses in the transaction that match entries in the
-to the lookup table instead.
-By the time the transaction is sent to the network,
+lookup table will be replaced with compact pointers referencing the lookup
-addresses that exist in the lookup table will be referenced by a single byte
+table.
+By doing this, addresses will be represented using only a single byte in
-rather than the full 32 bytes.
+the final transaction, significantly reducing the transaction's size.

 Use `npm start` in the command line to execute the `main` function.
 You should
 see an output similar to the following: